EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/policies.md

 ## Kubernetes Job Time to Live

-All Kubernetes Jobs submitted to the service will have a Time to Live (TTL) applied via `spec.ttlSecondsAfterFinished` automatically.
-The default TTL for jobs using the service will be 1 week (604800 seconds).
-A completed job (in success or error state) will be deleted from the service once one week has elapsed after execution has completed.
+All completed Kubernetes jobs will have a Time to Live (TTL) applied via `spec.ttlSecondsAfterFinished` automatically.
+A completed job (in success or error state) will be deleted from the service once this period has elapsed since execution has completed.
 This will reduce excessive object accumulation on the service.
+The default TTL for jobs using the service is one week (604800 seconds).

 !!! important
     This policy is automated and does not require users to change their job specifications.